 \subsection{Q2: What is the JAD plan?
 Part II: Point $A$}

-In practice, the location and moment (i.e., point $A$) to dispatch a JAD vehicle may be determined by traffic managers.
-Specifically, a JAD vehicle initially stands by at a fixed roadside location or an on-ramp, denoted by $x_A$.
+In practice, the location and moment (i.e., point $A$) for dispatching a JAD vehicle may be determined by traffic managers.
+Specifically, a JAD vehicle initially stands by at a fixed roadside location or on-ramp, denoted by $x_A$.
 Once a downstream stop-and-go wave is confirmed to be developing, the JAD vehicle is dispatched at time $t_A$, subject to practical considerations such as the emergence of a sufficiently large traffic gap.
-However, this appointment is also constrained by a feasible range of points $A$, and this subsection focuses on determining the feasible range of the starting point $A$.
+However, this dispatch is also constrained by a feasible range of point $A$, and this subsection focuses on determining the feasible range of the starting point $A$.

-With the aid of Figure~\ref{fig:jad_point_a}, we analyze the feasible region of point~$A$.
-We begin by ignoring point~$A$\footnote{In Section~\ref{sec:Q2}, point~$A$ is assumed to be known, and the corresponding JAD plan is then constructed.
+With the aid of Figure~\ref{fig:jad_point_a}, we analyze the feasible region of point $A$.
+We begin by temporarily ignoring point $A$\footnote{In Section~\ref{sec:Q2}, point $A$ is assumed to be known, and the corresponding JAD plan is then constructed.
 This sequence is consistent with the natural decision-making process in practice, where a JAD opportunity is first identified and subsequently planned.
-Here, however, in order to characterize the feasible region of point $A$, we do not assume that point $A$ is known a priori.} and considering the JAD Triangle~$BCD$, whose sides $BC$, $BD$, and $CD$ have fixed slopes $v^{*}$, $v_{\mathrm t}$, and $v_{\mathrm w}$, respectively.
-Points $C$ and $D$ are constrained to lie on the parallel lines $CE$ and $DF$, both with slope~$w$.
-Since the shape of the JAD Triangle~$BCD$ is fixed and segment~$CD$ is confined between these two parallel lines, the JAD Triangle~$BCD$ can only undergo rigid translations along a direction with slope~$w$, under which point~$B$ traces a straight line, denoted by~$\ell$, with slope~$w$.
+Here, however, to characterize the feasible region of point $A$, we do not assume that point $A$ is known a priori.} and consider the JAD Triangle $BCD$, whose sides $BC$, $BD$, and $CD$ have fixed slopes $v^{*}$, $v_{\mathrm t}$, and $v_{\mathrm w}$, respectively.
+Points $C$ and $D$ are constrained to lie on the parallel lines $CE$ and $DF$, both with slope $w$.
+Since the shape of the JAD Triangle $BCD$ is fixed and segment $CD$ is confined between these two parallel lines, the JAD Triangle $BCD$ can only undergo rigid translations along a direction with slope $w$, under which point $B$ traces a straight line, denoted by $\ell$, with slope $w$.

 We have the following conditions.
-Points $C$ lies on lines $CE$ in \eqref{equ:CE} and line $BC$ in \eqref{equ:BC}, giving
+Point $C$ lies on line $CE$ in \eqref{equ:CE} and line $BC$ in \eqref{equ:BC}, giving